BCDevOps/openshift-wiki/docs/RH-SSO/RequestSSORealm.md

 description: How to request a SSO Realm in the OpenShift RH SSO Instance.
 title: Requesting a SSO Realm to be created
 ---
-# Requesting a SSO Realm to be created
+# Requesting a SSO realm to be created

 ## Identity Providers